Miguel Cabrera Preview, Player Props: Tigers vs. Astros

 Astros Pitching Rankings

-- The lefty last appeared on Saturday against the Seattle Mariners, when he tossed five innings, allowing six earned runs while giving up 10 hits.
+- The right-hander's most recent appearance came on Wednesday against the Boston Red Sox, when he tossed six scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.